 Rumors of Apple TV entering the on-demand streaming market began in 2015.
-At the time, Apple began to approach different studios, seeking deals to license their content as part of a its planned streaming bundle.
+At the time, Apple began to approach different studios, seeking deals to license content as part of its planned streaming bundle.

 However, these deals quickly fell apart, which some media observers blamed on Apple’s “arrogance”.
 Notably, many blame Apple’s lack of transparency attempts to throw its weight around to get sweetheart deals, and the abrasive efforts by the company’s negotiator, Eddy Cue.

 With no licensing deals in place, Apple had to resort to developing its own content for its service.